Philadelphia Inquirer article also published in

 vegetable and a seed grain.
 Purslane, Patience Dock, and Lamb’s Quarters

-throw them out, missing out on a bumper crop of delicious delectables and
+to take advantage of this bumper crop of delicious delectables and

 pricey produce.